 Being on call when resources are limited

-On-call consultants frequently respond to calls from within their own hospital or from other institutions in or outside their normal referral area wanting to arrange care or transfer of a patient.
-Some CMPA members have voiced concern about providing advice when they are unable to accept the patient due to lack of resources and therefore cannot directly provide the investigation or therapy the patient may require.
-The concern stems from a possible misunderstanding that, by accepting the call and providing advice, the liability of the consultant may be greater than it would be if they had instead refused the call outright.
+On-call consulting physicians frequently receive requests, from within their hospital or from other institutions, to arrange care or transfer of a patient.
+These physicians may have concerns about providing advice when they are unable to accept the patient due to a lack of resources, and consequently cannot directly provide the care that the patient may require.
+These concerns might stem from a misunderstanding that, by providing advice, the liability of the consultant may be greater than it would be if they had instead refused the call outright.
 However, it is important to understand that, when resources are scarce, the level of care that the consultant would be reasonably expected to provide may be affected.

-Based on judgments to date, the Courts might consider that, once contacted about a potentially emergent patient, the on-call consultant owes a duty of care to that patient.
-Should an adverse event result from the failure to either take the call or provide advice, the risk of liability may be as great or greater than if appropriate advice and direction had been provided to the referring physician.
+The courts and regulatory authorities (Colleges) might consider that, once contacted about a potentially emergent patient, the on-call consultant owes a duty of care to that patient.
+Should a patient safety incident result from a failure to either take the call or provide advice, the risk of liability may be as great or greater than if appropriate advice and direction had been provided to the referring physician.
 Some Colleges have indicated that consultants should at least provide advice to the referring physician, or where possible, provide suggestions for alternative care providers who may be able to accept the patient transfer.